meteor-useraccounts/meteor/packages/identity/API.md

     initiated the attempt.
 This can be used to migrate the user's state to the (potentially) different client.

-  * `identity` - the identity that was created or authenticated
+  * `identity` - the identity that was created or authenticated.
+    `identity.serviceName` contains the name of the service that issued the identity.

 Depending on the identity service, an attempt might never complete.
 Moreover, if it completes the outcome might be reported (by calling the callbacks registered